better-internet/radworks-docs/docs/trouble-shooting.md

 errors.
 To help consolidate these diametrically opposed pieces of knowledge we will try and document any of the errors that we are aware of, and give you advice on how you might recover.
-In the event that this information doesn't help, do not hesitate to reach out to [radicle.community](community) — or our [GitHub issues](github-issues) if you are comfortable with opening a detailed issue.
+In the event that this information doesn't help, do not hesitate to reach out to [radicle.community][rc] — or our [GitHub issues][gi] if you are comfortable with opening a detailed issue.

 For our known failures, we categorise them with a camel-case code word that